 where R is the resolving power of the instrument in arcseconds and D is the aperture (diameter of the main lens or mirror) in millimetres.

-Note that under typical UK skies, a telescope may exhibit an effective resolving power several times worse than its theoretical value calculated as above.
+Note that under typical UK skies, a telescope may exhibit an effective resolving power much inferior than its theoretical value calculated as above.

 The Tomline Refractor has an aperture of 258 mm, and formula 1 gives its resolving power as 0.4 arcseconds.
 Thus, under ideal conditions, it will show a double star with separation greater than this value as two stars, but one with smaller separation as a single star.